Being Productive Doesn't Mean Being Busy - What I've Learned From my Struggle with Anxiety

 At first I was annoyed with myself.
 I’d beat myself up because I wasn’t as productive as usual.
 I’d write a long to-do lists and feel disheartened when I couldn’t get everything done.

 Coming to terms with being able to get less done each day is a really hard thing to accept.
-But the big thing I've learned from this experience is that being productive doesn't mean being busy.
-Hours sat at a desk doesn't equal productivity, ticking hundreds of actions off a to-do list doesn't equal being productive, it's focussing on the tasks that are most important that makes me productive.
+But the big thing I've learned from this experience is that being productive isn’t about being busy and getting lots done, it’s about doing less and focussing on what really makes a difference.
+Hours sat at a desk don't equal productivity, ticking hundreds of actions off a to-do list doesn't equal being productive, it's focussing on the tasks that are most important that makes me productive.

 Here’s a few ways that I adapted my working habits to stay productive while I've had less energy for work: